scrabbletank/farhome-rules/spacehome/rulesdoc.md

 - Cast Time: 1 AP
 - Range: Self

 Create a holographic body double that mimics your movements.
-Make a Machine Soul roll, creating a hologram for every 3 successes, rounding down.
+Make a Machine Soul roll, creating a hologram for every 2 successes, rounding down.

 While you have at least one hologram when you are the target of a single target attack they must first make an Outcome roll.
-Rolling a Bad die, on a blank the attack automatically misses, destroying a hologram.
+Rolling a Normal die, on a blank the attack automatically misses, destroying a hologram.
 The spell ends once all holograms are destroyed.

 ***Overcharge***: Add a success to your roll

+**Dismantle**
+- Tag: _Sustained_
+- Energy Cost: 2
+- Cast Time: 3 AP
+- Range: 8

+Launch a flight of 3 Scrapbots at a target creature you can see.
+Make a Machine Soul roll against the targets Reflex.
+On success the 3 Scrapbots begin dismantling any Armor or Shields on the target.
+At the end of each of that creatures turns they take 0/1 per Scrapbot on them.
+This damage can only damage Armor and Shields.

+The scrapbots can be targeted with melee attacks.
+Attacks against them automatically hit and a Scrapbot is destroyed for every wound dealt in the attack.
+If the target takes Energy damage the Scrapbots explode, adding 0/1 to the Energy damage for every remaining scrapbot and ending the effects of this spell.

+***Overcharge***: Add an additional Scrapbot.

+**Countermeasures**
+- Energy Cost: 2
+- Cast Time: 2 AP
+- Range: 4

+Clear all negative effects aflicting gear or a non-living creature.
+If a condition is is being sustained by another creature make a Machine Soul roll against their casting roll, otherwise make a Machine Soul roll adding a failure per loadout cost/limit of the target.
+On success all negative effects aflicting the target end and all conditions are cleared.

+***Overcharge***: +1 Success

 **Charge Shield**
 - Energy Cost: 3